 This is the second in a sequence of two courses in anatomy and physiology for students preparing for professions in the healthcare field.
-The course provides a study of the basic structure and function of the human body with an emphasis on system anatomy and current theories of physiology.
-The course will prepare students for continued study of human physiology and disease process in subsequent courses.
-The course focuses on cardiovascular, respiratory, endocrine, digestive, immune, reproductive and urinary systems.
-The laboratory component closely follows the lecture and is designed to support the lecture with a laboratory experience that will require student participation in animal dissection and experimentation in basic physiology.
+Students are provided with a study of the basic structure and function of the human body with an emphasis on system anatomy and current theories of physiology.
+Students focus on the anatomy and physiology of endocrine, blood, lymphatic/immunity, cardiovascular, respiratory, digestive, urinary systems and reproductive systems.
+The laboratory component closely follows lecture and is designed to improve student knowledge of the anatomy of the systems addressed in lecture.

-BIO 212L Anatomy & Physiology II Laboratory CREDITS: 0
+BIO 212L Anatomy & Physiology II Laboratory